rust-lang/rfcs/text/0000-untyped-numeric-constants.md

 # Alternatives
 [alternatives]: #alternatives

 * One alternative is to use macro constants, which involves defining a macro for each constant, and invoking the constant via `FOO!()` instead of `FOO`.
 It is verbose and ugly, clutters the global macro namespace, and will probably uncover some performance regression in rustc.
+Macros 2.0 may get rid of the global namespace pollution, and an RFC could make calling the macro as simple as `FOO!` but it is still far from ideal.
 * The status quo of having to decide on a type for each constant, or provide multiple versions of the constant each with a different type.

 # Unresolved questions